JalaliLabUCLA/phycv/README.md

 *Example 2*

-In Example 2, each step is performed seperately, after  The output is saved as an attribute of the pst can be accessed by `pst.pst_output`.
+In Example 2, each step is performed seperately, after  The output is saved as an attribute and can be accessed by `pst.pst_output`.
 This is for video processing where different frames need to be loaded but the same kernel applies to all the frames, you can call `init_kernel` only once to save computation time for fixed parameters.
 The example code can also be found in `test_script2.py`.

 ```python
 import torch